stacks-network/docs/_develop/dapp_principles.md

 In the future, Blockstack applications must continue to meet the first two principles but need not meet this one.
-For example, an application could encrypt data in-transit between the application's client and the user's chosen storage provider.
+For example, an application could encrypt data in-transit between the application's client and the user's chosen Gaia hub provider.
 Unless the app divulges the encryption key to the user, then the user does not have free choice of clients; they can only use clients that the app's servers choose to interact with.